paveltimofeev/screens.io/tasklist.md

 -- [Security] Backend: Do not use Login as userId, because it uses in path building and could allow user change directories; use user UID instead

+- [Security] Backend: Do not use Login as db name, use userId instead

 TechDept
 - Frontend: Fix filters at Jobs view
 - Frontend: Need filtration by status at JobPage (results report) (Implement Sidebar filters for Job Page)
 - Frontend: Close menu at mobile view after click, and do not cover header
-- Proxy: Simpify passwordChecks by user/by email - introduce accountId as a key instead of user/email
+- Proxy: Simplify passwordChecks by user/by email - introduce accountId as a key instead of user/email
-- Proxy: Simpify setting of x-auth-proxy-... headers - `userid vs user._id`, `user, username - really needed?`
+- Proxy: Simplify setting of x-auth-proxy-... headers - `userid vs user._id`, `user, username - really needed?`

 BackLog
 - Frontend: Stats & analytics: PASSED/FAILED, Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
+- [Move to AWS: Preparation] Run QueueProcessors as separate processes (Run, Approve)
+- [Move to AWS: Preparation] Run Queues as separate processes
 - [Move to AWS: 1] Run MongoDb on AWS VM
 - [Move to AWS: 2] STORE IMAGES AT AWS S3
 - [Move to AWS: 3] Run proxy & backend on AWS VM